artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

    :width: 80%
    :alt: An image of the options in the More button located in the button block

-3. Select a title for the objects  - this will be used as the title for the associated :term:`archival description` that will be created for each object uploaded.
-Each object will also have its own title field once selected, but if you do not wish to individually name each object, an automated title can be added to all objects using the title field at the top of the upload page.
-Currently the default is image 01, image 02, etc. (which will appear as a placeholder (i.e. image %dd%) in the "Title field").
+3. Select a default title for the objects  - this will be used as the title for the associated :term:`archival description` that will be created for each object uploaded.
+Each object will also have its own title field that can be customized later in the process, but if you do not wish to individually name each object's associated description, an automated title can be added to all objects using the title field at the top of the upload page.
+The ``%dd%`` in the default title provided represents an incrementing 2-digit number - that is to say, the default will use image 01, image 02, etc. However, this can be customized as needed:

 .. image:: images/import-objects-title.*
    :align: center
    :width: 80%
    :alt: Choosing the default title added to child descriptions

-4. Choose a :term:`level of description`.
+4. Choose a default :term:`level of description`.
 Unlike the :ref:`link-digital-object` option, which attaches the :term:`digital object` directly to the :term:`archival description` at that level, the "Import multiple objects" option requires the user to designate a level of